 A big cause of disputes can be either wear and tear or maintenance issues.
 These issues should be reported when discovered in order to get them repaired or at least documented with the plan of action.

-Being proactive and honest in this manner can save your bank later on when it comes to disputing issues.
+Being proactive and honest in this manner can save your bank later on when it comes to dispute issues.
 Having issues ﬁxed as soon as you ﬁnd them allows the workload to be cut right down when you move out.
-This is a really helpful tip which doesn’t require a lot of eﬀort to do.
+This is a really helpful tip that doesn’t require a lot of eﬀort to do.

 5. Understand your responsibilities and the difference between wear and tear